 - Learn the technical aspects of street photography: equipment, camera settings, composition, exposure, light and focus (including manual / zone focusing)

 - Understand the key legal and ethical aspects of street photography

 We will send you an extensive follow-up note with a recommended reading list, links to films and videos and other helpful resources.
 Critique is an important part of the learning process and you’ll be invited to submit images for constructive critique to help keep your development on-track.
 As far as we’re concerned, ‘the workshop never ends’ and Brian is always here for support and advice as your street photography journey progresses.

 The StreetSnappers Collective

 You’ll be invited to join the StreetSnappers Collective, the ‘virtual’ street photography club.
 Membership is completely free and is available only to those who have participated in Brian’s workshops.
 It’s a small, select and welcoming group of people with a shared passion: street photography.
 Benefits of Collective membership include access to a lively, active and very warm Facebook group where you can post images for critique, ask questions (about gear, techniques or locations, for example) or create debate about street photography.
-Members can arrange meet-ups in their areas, form critique circles and organise their own events.
+Members frequently arrange meet-ups and shooting days in their areas, form critique circles and organise their own events.

 What level is this workshop?